ADEPT-ML/Server/README.md

 tbd

-## Core Technologies and Frameworks used
+## Technologies and Frameworks used

 |Technology|Description|
 |----------|-------------|